 Improving pool accessibility with hoisting equipment

-In designing an area for hydrotherapy, one should take into account the patient flow, through changing area with showers and toilets, to the pool and back to the changing area.
-The pool area needs special provisions such as hoisting equipment and stairs for patients to be able to enter and exit the pool in an easy manner.
-The transfer accessories can be deployed in the absence of, or complementary to a movable swimming pool floor.
+When building a hydrotherapy area, consider the patient flow through the changing area with showers and toilets, to the pool, and back to the changing area.
+For patients to enter and depart the pool easily, the pool area requires particular infrastructure such as hoisting equipment and stairs.
+The transfer accessories can be used in place of, or in addition to, a movable swimming pool floor.

 Increase the possibilities, add a movable floor to your swimming pool

-Before designing a hydrotherapy area, however, one should consider the variability of individuals that will make use of the hydrotherapy equipment.
-Active and passive hydrotherapy requires different sets of equipment, and especially in active hydrotherapy, it is important to consider the option of a movable floor to increase the range of possible exercises and range of individuals that can be treated in the pool.
+However, when building a hydrotherapy space, one must consider the variety of people who will utilize the hydrotherapy equipment.
+Active and passive hydrotherapy require different sets of equipment, and it is especially crucial to consider the option of a movable floor in active hydrotherapy to expand the range of possible exercises and individuals that can be treated in the pool.

-EWAC Medical can take an active role in designing the hydrotherapy area in any application, based on the requirements of the customer.
+Based on the needs of the customer, EWAC Medical can take an active role in developing the hydrotherapy area in any application.